 How To Mount A Winch To A Trailer?

-- Step 3: Securing the winch
+Step 3: Evaluating the Mounting Location

 - Wrench set